 We at Scania are seeing the rapid transformation towards using Automated Guided Vehicles (AGVs) in many of our warehouses and production sites globally.
 However, we are encountering the challenge that autonomous vehicles and robots, such as AGVs, AMRs, and forklifts, from different brands do not talk to each other and cannot be controlled from a single source.
 AGVs are currently managed through their brand-specific interface software.
 This decreases the overall indoor material movement efficiency.

-We envision an open fleet management system that is capable of controlling robot and vehicle fleets of multiple brands and vehicle types in mostly indoor environments like factories and warehouses where several vehicles are needed for logistics.
-We are looking for a software with a high level of usability, enabling a seamless interoperability with different users in our production facilities.
+We envision an open fleet management system capable of controlling robot and vehicle fleets of multiple brands and vehicle types in mostly indoor environments like factories and warehouses where several vehicles are needed for logistics.
+We are looking for software with a high level of usability, enabling seamless interoperability with different users in our production facilities.
 In the long term, the software solution would also optimize the routing of fleets.

 Your opportunity with Scania

 Scania’s production occurs in Europe and Latin America, with eight facilities for the global interchange of components and complete vehicles.
 In addition, Scania has five regional product centers in Africa, Asia, and Eurasia.
 In total, Scania delivered more than 70 thousand vehicles in 2020, corresponding to significant levels of production and material flows.
 The solution could first be piloted in a piloting facility or a testing environment separated from the output.
 Suppose a suitable open fleet management solution is found.
 In that case, Scania is looking for collaboration and rollouts on a global level, and there is an opportunity to scale the technology into Scania’s production sites globally.
 Scania’s most exciting business model would be renting or licensing the technology from a suitable solution provider.
 In addition, Scania can offer experts in automation, software development, and logistics to support the pilot case.